nathancarter/how2data/database/tasks/How to do a hypothesis test for a mean difference (matched pairs)/description.md

 or less than zero (or any other hypothesized value).
 We can do so with a two-tailed, right-tailed, or left-tailed hypothesis test for matched pairs.

+Related tasks:

+ * How to compute a confidence interval for a mean difference (matched pairs)